gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ### Arbitrary Value Fields

 Instead of specifying a private cloud profile resource, an end user could be allowed to enter arbitrary names in fields such as `machineTypes`.
 The entry would then, if the user enters a wrong value, throw an error when provisioning the resource at the cloud provider.
-However, this approach does not seem feasible as the metadata that is specified in a cloud profile like the number of CPUs and amount of RAM is used in the trial clusters to validate quotas and to enable the scale-from-zero feature.
+However, this approach does not seem feasible as the metadata that is specified in a cloud profile like the number of CPUs and amount of RAM is used in the trial clusters (see [Shoot Qutas](https://github.com/gardener/gardener/blob/master/docs/concepts/apiserver.md#shoot-quotas)) to validate quotas and to enable the scale-from-zero feature.
 Therefore, an exception would need to be developed for this specific, and possibly other, use cases.

 ### Private Cloud Profiles by Selection